 In part to attract mates, females engaged in athletic competitions, including javelin-throwing and wrestling, and also sang and danced competitively.
 As adults, Spartan women were allowed to own and manage property.
 Additionally, they were typically unencumbered by domestic responsibilities such as cooking, cleaning and making clothing, tasks which were handled by the Helots.

-Marriage was important to Spartans, as the state put pressure on people to have male children who would grow up to become citizen-warriors, and replace those who died in battle.
+Marriage was important to Spartans, as the state put pressure on people to have male children who would grow up to become citizen-warriors, and to replace those who died in battle.
 Men who delayed marriage were publicly shamed, while those who fathered multiple sons could be rewarded.

 In preparation for marriage, Spartan women had their heads shaved; they kept their hair short after they wed.
 Married couples typically lived apart, as men under 30 were required to continue residing in communal barracks.
 In order to see their wives during this time, husbands had to sneak away at night.